KDE/digikam-doc/README.md

 If the compilation of the internationalized versions can be completed with the Continuous Deployment workflow, you can show a translated version of this documentation by selecting a language from the left side of the publication page.

+## Convert EPUB to PDF

+Sphinx allows to generate PDF using Latex engine in background, but it converter as several limitations, as the non support of WEBP and GIF formats used for screenshots and screencast.

+An alternative is to install [Calibre](https://calibre-ebook.com/) and to convert the EPUB target to PDF like this:

+`ebook-convert build/epub/DigikamManual.epub build/epub/DigikamManual.pdf`

+The PDF file is generated in `build/epub`.
+Open the file `DigikamManual.pdf` in your prefered PDF reader.

+Note: unlike EPUB, PDF is only for Print.
+During conversion video screencasts will be converted as simple images, and all Internet links will be dropped.

 ## Rationale